Sourcing Agent - Previous experience in wholesale production and/or retail - IT-Online

 Requirements

 - Educated to degree level.
-Previous experience in wholesale, production and/or retail an advantage.
+Previous experience in wholesale, production and/or retail preferred.

 - Clerical skills for database and record keeping.